 The College demonstrated that the mission statement of the College is used extensively for decision-making in the institution.
 A survey conducted during the College's Professional Development Day in August of 2010 and a survey administered after a September Board of Regents' training discussion the same year indicated that there is broad consensus within the College community that the PROA strategic plan employed by the institution reflected the mission of the College (I.A.3).
-The effort to request a legislative change to amend the Constitution of the Commonwealth, which governs the mission of the College, demonstrates the College's awareness of the importance of the mission statement in guiding the current and future work of the institution.
+The effort to request a legislative change to amend the College's awareness of the importance of the mission statement in guiding the current and future work of the institution.
 The College and its personnel actively engaged the public to advocate for this legislative change, and it was passed by voters of the Commonwealth in the November 2012 general election.